Dot da Genius: 2010–2018: WZRD

 WZRD is Omishore and Kid Cudi's collaboration alternative rock band.
 Kid Cudi focuses on the vocals, while Omishore is responsible for the production.
+Their self-titled album was later released in February 2012.
 Together, they produced a self-made album titled WZRD.
 Much of their inspiration behind the album came from their love for Nirvana, The Pixies, and Pink Floyd.
 They recorded much of the album in either their tour bus while they were on the road, or Cudi's basement studio in Hollywood Hills.
 This album contained absolutely no profanity, including the "n word" that many rappers loosely use.
 The album was first released on February 28, 2012.
 It reportedly sold 70,499 copies in its opening week.
 Although Cudi finds the marketing and promotion of the album weak by Universal Music Group, it landed the number three spot on the album sales chart.
 Universal Music Group also allegedly under-shipped copies of the album.
-While "Dose of Dopeness" was released prior to the release of WZRD, it was not featured on the album.
+While "Rocket" was released prior to the release of WZRD, it was not featured on the album.

 2018–present: Solo debut album

 In 2018, Omishore and Woodro Skillson announced the signing of James Japan to their label, HeadBanga Muzik Group.

+In 2019, Omishore co-produced the hit single Panini by Lil Nas X along with producer duo Take A Daytrip.
+The single peaked at number 5 on the Billboard Hot 100.

 In 2020, Omishore scored his first number-one hit single on the Billboard Hot 100, when "The Scotts," a collaborative effort between Cudi and his protege Travis Scott, debuted at the top spot in the US chart.

 On June 24, 2022, Omishore released "Talk About Me", the lead single from his upcoming solo debut album.
 The song features vocals from American rappers Kid Cudi, Denzel Curry, and JID.
 In July 2022, Complex interviewed Omishore on his upcoming debut album.

 Artistry

-Musical style

 Omishore is a self-taught music producer and engineer.

-Influences

 Among Omishore’s favorite albums of all time are Pink Floyd's The Dark Side of the Moon, Dr. Dre's The Chronic, Outkast's ATLiens, and Coldplay's Viva la Vida or Death and All His Friends.